How to get organized when you do not have much time to sew?

 Get help.

-Sewing cafés and sewing labs are places for exchange and advice.
-It's fun to be able to share with enthusiasts.
-They are often inexpensive and allow you to use the equipment provided by the association organizing them.
-By exchanging, you will often save time... for example, when looking for a pattern of a certain type, you will surely have the teacher or classmates who have patterns to recommend to you or techniques...
+Sewing cafés and sewing labs are places for sharing and advice.
+It's fun to be able to exchange with enthusiasts.
+They are often inexpensive and allow you to use the equipment provided by the organizing association.
+By exchanging, you will often save time... for example, when looking for a pattern of a certain type, you will surely have the teacher or classmates who can recommend patterns or techniques to you...

-I hope this article has given you some keys to better organize yourself in sewing and especially to move your projects forward...
-Now all that's left to do is start!
+I hope this article has given you some keys to better organize yourself in sewing and, above all, to move your projects forward...
+Now all that's left is to get started!

 Catherine